 The third stage random selection of housing units was made from the segment housing unit list.
-In order to select addresses and assign them to field data collection, a within-segment sampling rate was determined to meet the allocation for the interviewer's sample as described in the previous section.
+In order to select addresses and assign them to field data collection, a housing unit sampling rate was determined to meet the allocation for the interviewer's sample while also yielding higher eligibility rates as described in the previous section.

-Once the allocation and listing steps had been completed, a sample of housing units was selected systematically from geographically-sorted list of housing units beginning from a random start.
+Once the allocation and listing steps had been completed, a sample of housing units was selected systematically from the geographically-sorted list of housing units beginning from a random start.